ErikMcClure/sweetiebot/README.md

 Use `!help quickconfig` for an example of how to use the command. `!quickconfig` will automatically restrict all sensitive commands to `alertrole` and re-enable all modules. **You must PING the role or channel that you are adding to the bot!** For example, `!quickconfig #botlog @Server Moderator #modchat #bots @Silence #bots` would be a valid configuration.
 If you are manually setting a configuration option and you have a moderator role called "Server Moderator", you would use `!setconfig AlertRole @Server Moderator`, so that the bot recieves the actual role ID.
 You can go to your discord server configuration to make a specific role mentionable.

+**DO NOT GIVE SWEETIE BOT ADMINISTRATIVE PERMISSIONS OR THE ABILITY TO PING EVERYONE!** Sweetie bot does not and will never attempt to filter `@everyone` pings, because if you don't want her to be able to ping everyone, you shouldn't give her the ability to do so in the first place.
+Sweetie bot only requires the following permissions: `Manage Roles`, `Ban Members`, `Manage Messages`, plus all the default read/write permissions given to everyone.

 Additional configuration is optional, depending on what features of the bot are being used:

 * **maxerror** is the cooldown time for sweetiebot to display an error message, intended to prevent the bot from spamming itself.
 Default: 4